camthegeek/camthegeek/README.md

 ### dev.

-Over 8 years of professional development working with teams ranging from 2 to 200 people in small to corporate businesses.
-A most recent accomplishment is providing a working e-commerce solution for a $9B popular publicly traded company and managing their store program.
-Currently, I'm on a team with excellent developers working on an AWS S3 alternative.
-See https://xanetservices.com/ for more details.
+I'm a developer.
+I'm not a writer.
+I can write good code.
+I can not write good bios.

+I primarily develop applications, both web and desktop, using Javascript based frameworks such as React.
+Currently, the majority of projects I have started have used NextJS (since v9) as it has proven itself to be a top-notch easy to scale framework.

 ### geek.

-Anything related to development or performed on a PC, I'm interested.
+Often I find myself enjoying a technical article much like a reader who enjoys a good mystery novel.
+Learning how companies overcome obstacles by changing, improving or re-developing technology stacks allows me to take that knowledge and use it however I wish!

-### crypto.
+### blockchain.

 Blockchain technology will take the lead in enterprise businesses in the future.
-Currently, with blockchain, you can do a multitude of functions, like transact money, store information and even file storage.
-I have invested quite a bit of time learning these technologies and have quite a few projects to be released!
+Currently, with blockchain, you are able to transact money, store information (databasing), and even store files.
+As we all continue to develop and explore the world of blockchain, more functionality will come proving the need for this technology on a global scale.

 ![camthegeek's GitHub stats](https://github-readme-stats.vercel.app/api?username=camthegeek&show_icons=true&theme=tokyonight&count_private=true)